Naviden/AI-and-Big-Data-Course/01_Introduction and Definitions.md

   - **Example**: **N-Queens problem**, where queens are placed on a chessboard one by one, backtracking whenever a conflict arises, to find all valid configurations.
 ---

-## 4. How AI is Related to Algorithms
+## 4. How AI and Algorithms are related to each other

 In AI, algorithms play a crucial role in enabling machines to learn, reason, make decisions, and adapt to new data or environments.
 Here are some examples: